 The only way to enter God’s presence is through prayer.
-Prayer is a dialogue with the Creator of the universe, and it is vital that you continue this dialogue in order to grow in faith.
+Prayer is a conversation with the Creator of the universe, and it is critical that you maintain this conversation in order to grow in your faith.

 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
 (1 John 1:19, KJV).